odoo/documentation/index.rst

 Assets have necessarily been financed via liabilities or equity: a company can buy work space through profits, debts or injected capital (fund raising).

-.. highlights:: What is owned (assets) has been financed through debts to
-                reimburse (liabilities) or equity (profits, capital).
+What is owned (assets) has been financed through debts to reimburse (liabilities) or equity (profits, capital).

+.. h:div:: force-right

+   .. highlights:: Assets = Liabilities + Equity

-.. h:div:: force-right accounts-table
+   .. h:div:: accounts-table

       .. placeholder

 Chart of Accounts
 =================